The Board of Trustees is responsible for:

 In consultation with the senior staff member in each area of work including:

-the HR committee monitors the conformance of the congregation’s HR policies and procedures to Unitarian principles and to the BC Employment Standards Act.
+The committee monitors the conformance of the congregation’s human resources policies and procedures to Unitarian principles and to the BC Employment Standards Act.

 The committee reviews: